mirazmanji/cie-employee-interaction-api/app/readme.md

  ### TODOS

- - Convert list into JSON object to complete request response
  - Unit test cases of authenticated output
  - Refactor authentication into seperate module
  - Create an html template to post json response to frontend